meks77/easy-validation/README.md

 I did not like to have a fluent interface for the setting up the validation, while I can't use it because I have a restriction if a validation should be executed.

 ## State
-Currently this project is under development in alpha phase.
+Currently this project is under development.
+I try to finalize the first release.

-So many things are open.
-First I just developed the interface usage.
-Till now the api was to heavy change while I was fighting with problems with generics when using the fluent interface.
+Features for future releases:
 The next steps will be:
-* setting up SonarQube for code statistics
 * add the possibility to use custom error messages for the validations
 * add the possibility to add translated messages for other languages beside english
 * adding common validation steps